 Apply for an Adjustment to Your Bill

-Depending on the nature and extent of your leak, you may qualify for an adjustment to your water bill.
-Leak adjustments are applied as a credit to the customer's account and are not available as a refund unless the account is closed.
-If you have experienced a leak, please fill out the Leak Adjustment Request form to see if you qualify.
-A valid proof of repair must be submitted with the form to qualify for an adjustment.
-Email both the form and repair proof to email@example.com.
+The District will grant an adjustment for a leak or unexplained high water use once every three years.
+Adjustments are applied as a credit to the customer's account and are not available as a refund unless the account is closed.
+If you have experienced a leak or unexplained high water use, please fill out the Leak Adjustment Request form to qualify.
+Email the form to email@example.com.

 Fixing Leaks Protects the Water Supply

 Even a little leak can waste a lot of water…and money on your water bill.
 Soquel Creek Water District staff will notify you of a suspected leak after your monthly meter reading if 24 hours of continuous water use has been detected or your usage is significantly higher than normal.
 The Environmental Protection Agency estimates 10% of households have leaks wasting 90 gallons of water per day or more.
 Checking for and fixing leaks is often easy.
 We can help.
 Thank you for being diligent partners in protecting our water supply by finding and fixing leaks!

 Check for Leaks

 These are common sources of leaks.
 Open the tank on the back of the toilet and add several drops of food coloring, or use the FREE toilet leak detection kits available at our office during business hours.
 Wait 15 minutes.
 If colored water shows up in the toilet bowl, there is a leak.
 Replace or re-adjust the flapper and check for leaks again.
 We provide FREE flappers to customers as well.